What Your Contract of Employment Should Include

 To prevent misunderstandings, it’s still a good idea for the employer to make the following clear (for example, by writing them in an employee handbook):

-Terms restricting an employee’s actions
+Terms restricting a PA’s actions

 These types of terms are known as ‘restrictive covenants’.
 They will not usually be legal unless they’re in writing and are clear, specific and time-restricted.
 Even then, this area of the law can be complex.